THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 - Add the remaining ingredients to the bowl and beat until well combined.
 Be sure to beat on high speed at the very end for about 2 minutes to ensure that the frosting is light and fluffy.

 - Frost the cupcakes as desired (I used my a large circular tip to frost these).
 Finally, sprinkle with sprinkles (optional).

 This post first appeared on FFF during February of 2011.
 I have since updated the pictures and added a recipe video.
-Some of the original pictures are below.
+Some of the original images are below.

 You’ll LOVE these moist Red Velvet Cupcakes with Vanilla Cream Cheese Frosting!
-They’re perfect for Christmas, Valentine’s Day or any time!
-Plus they’re completely homemade and they cost just 70¢ per cupcake to make!
+They’re perfect for Christmas, Valentine’s Day, or any time!
+Plus, they’re entirely homemade, and they cost just 70¢ per cupcake to make!